 Here again, by managing contracts effectively and using a dedicated CLM system, companies are able to mitigate the risks posed by data and its handling.

-Already in 2020, we’ve seen the introduction of the California Consumer Protection Act, which has added to the administrative responsibilities for those dealing with customers and businesses in the state.
+In 2020, web saw the introduction of the California Consumer Protection Act, which has added to the administrative responsibilities for those dealing with customers and businesses in the state.

 Brexit will also create new administrative burdens on international companies dealing with Britain and the EU, as well as for businesses inside these territories.